AiviaCommunity/PythonForAivia/VenvRecipes/README.md

 # VenvRecipes for Aivia

-**Important note: The current VenvRecipes only compatable with Aivia 10.0.1 or above.
+**Important note: The current VenvRecipes are only compatible with Aivia 10.0.1 or above.
 Please upgrade to Aivia 10.0.1 or above to run VenvRecipes.**

 VenvRecipes are ready-to-use except they will be executed under the required virtual environment automatically.